dm-zhuk/goit-algo-hw-09/README.md

 The **greedy algorithm** is faster and suitable for standard coin denominations, making it efficient for large amounts in specific cases.
 The **DP algorithm**: O(amount \* n) complexity, slower for large amounts due to the nested loop over amount and denominations.
-For general use or non-standard enominations, prefer DP; for speed with standard denominations, use greedy.
+For general use or no prerequisites, prefer DP; For speed with standard denominations, use greedy.

 ## Backup data

 ### Testing amount: 113

-- Greedy Average Time (over 1000 runs): 0.000001 seconds
+- Greedy Average Time (over 1000 runs): 0.000_001 seconds
-- DP Time: 0.000123 seconds
+- DP Time: 0.000_123 seconds

 ### Testing amount: 199